How the Desire for Increased Convenience Is Having an Impact on Privacy

 While the parties who own, collect and maintain data on behalf of others (or at least related to others) can find themselves to be the “victims: of cybercriminal attacks on that data, those parties may also be liable to the people injured by the loss of data if it is determined that due care was not taken in protecting the data.
 Target has agreed to pay at least $67 million in damages to parties affected by its 2013 data breach, and Heartland Payment Systems found itself paying around $100 million in damages related to a 2008 breach.
 Such large settlements are of course on top of any damages the institutions suffered themselves as a result of the attacks on their data systems.

 These are large-scale examples, but small businesses and individuals are obligated to protect the data under their control as well, and taking steps to avoid such data breaches in the first place is the best strategy for limiting future exposure.
-For more information on strategies for you and your business to avoid data security breaches and respond to breaches that may have already occurred, contact the data security attorneys at McCune Wright Arevalo, LLP at (909) 345-8110.
+If you are the victim of a data breach, contact our experienced class action attorneys in Southern California at (909) 345-8110.